Skip to product information

 Description

 Our large stock of Treated Timber is the perfect structural material for a variety of building applications, such as roof and floor joists, partitions and timber framing.
-Along with this, our Treated Timber is both EN14081-2 and FSC Certified, making it perfectly suitable for both indoor and outdoor projects.
+Along with this, our Treated Timber is EN14081-2 Certified, making it perfectly suitable for both indoor and outdoor projects.

 As well as our timber receiving the highest quality treatment, we sourced the highest quality Scandinavian Whitewood Spruce, a slow growing tree that produces tight growth rings, leaving the finished timber with an extremely high level of stability and a premium finish.
 The process of manufacturing the timber is extremely environmentally friendly, with all of the wood being responsibly sourced.
 The timber then gets kiln-dried and treated, to ensure maximum protection against all forms of decay.